 9. STIGA Pro Carbon Performance-Level Table Tennis Racket (Best For Intermediate player)

 STIGA Pro Carbon Performance is the Bestseller paddle (check price).
-The best paddle for Intermediate competitive player.
+The best paddle for Intermediate competitive players.
 If you are a tournament player, you should consider this paddle.

 STIGA Pro Carbon Performance-Level Table Tennis Racket with Carbon Technology for Tournament Play